Ten Dystopian Novels To Read Before You Die

 The job of “fireman” has changed – in the novel they no longer put fires out – they are sent to burn books which are accused of being able to spread and encourage dangerous ideas.
 Montag secretly takes a book at one burning and it leads him to question the foundations of his life.
 He returns home to find his wife has overdosed on the drugs she takes to keep her happy (rather like SOMA in Brave New World) and once she is saved she doesn’t remember or even believe the incident.
 She watches dull and uninspiring soaps on a surround screen television (sound familiar?) and believes they live in a perfectly engineered world – a world which Guy is increasingly disillusioned with.

-Fahrenheit 451 has been a favourite since publication since its release and has one a host of awards, including being one of only four novels to have been awarded a retro Hugo Award, which it received in 2004.
+Fahrenheit 451 has been a favourite since its release and has won a host of awards, including being one of only four novels to have been awarded a retro Hugo Award, which it received in 2004.

 The novel deals with themes of censorship and thought control and is still alarmingly relevant over sixty years since it was first released.